takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 - When talking **about people**, be descriptive only when necessary to the context, and use language preferred by the group being described
 - When talking **about things**, be clear and accurate, avoiding metaphors and idioms

+For more context on the etymology of terms mentioned in this guide, visit the EGAL [Inclusive Terms Glossary](https://www.egalresources.com/inclusive-terms-glossary).

+---

-## Accessibility
+## Disability

-Ableism is discrimination or prejudice against those with disabilities.
-It can show up in product experiences and language, even if unintentional.
+As technology advances, it’s important to remember that we continue to design for all levels of ability.
 Considering those with disabilities will make your content accessible and more inclusive.

 To write accessible content: